Paragraphs

 Why do I have knee pain?

-The knee joint anatomy is comprised of three bones: the femur, the tibia, and the patella, the ends of which are covered by a smooth surface, the cartilage, which allows movement.
+The knee is the most complex joint in the body.
+The knee is comprised of three bones: the femur, the tibia, and the patella, the ends of which are covered by a smooth surface, the cartilage, which allows for smooth movement.
+The meniscus is a layer of fibrocartilage that cushions the knee joint and transfers forces between the tibia and femur.

 Understanding Knee Pain